Lemniscate-2525/30_Days_of_ML/Day07_SMS_Spam_Classification_NB/README.md

 ---

-## Multinomial Naive Bayes: Model Physics
+## Multinomial Naive Bayes :

 For text classification, the feature vector represents token frequencies (or TF-IDF weights).

-The "Naive" assumption is that all words are conditionally independent given the class.
+The *"Naive"* assumption is that all words are conditionally independent given the class.
 This is never true in reality (words co-occur in structured sentences), but the independence assumption dramatically simplifies computation and works surprisingly well in practice for bag-of-words representations.

-**Likelihood model:**
+**Likelihood model :**

 $$P(x \mid y) = \prod_{i} P(w_i \mid y)^{x_i}$$

-Where:
+Where;

 - $w_i$ = the $i$-th word in the vocabulary
 - $x_i$ = the count (or TF-IDF weight) of word $w_i$ in the current message